tauri-apps/tauri-docs/docs/testing/webdriver/example/selenium.md

 ## Testing

 Unlike the [WebdriverIO Test Suite](webdriverio#config), Selenium does not come out of the box with a Test Suite and leaves it up to the developer to build those out.
-We chose [Mocha] which is pretty neutral, and not related to WebDrivers at all, so our script will need to do a bit of work to set up everything for us in the right order.
+We chose [Mocha], which is pretty neutral and not related to WebDrivers, so our script will need to do a bit of work to set up everything for us in the correct order.
 [Mocha] expects a testing file at `test/test.js` by default, so let's create that file now.

 `test/test.js`: